econ 278

 Each five-week section will have two graded components:

-2. Paper (50% of grade): If you are taking all three sections, you will write one, 15-25 page proposal for an experiment.
-You will submit a full draft at the end of Section 2 (by March 15) and briefly present it in class in the final week of Section 2.
-You will then revise your idea and submit the completed paper at the end of Section 3 (by May 10).
+2. Paper (50% of grade): If you are taking both sections, you will write one, 15-25 page proposal for an experiment.
+You will submit a full draft at the end of Section 2 (by March 15).

 If you are taking only one section, you will submit a 3-5 page idea for an experiment by the end of the section.
 In this case, the default is that this idea builds from an experiment from our readings (or from another paper you find interesting) and proposes an extension that deepens our understanding of the topic of the paper or answers a new, interesting questions.